neelanjan00/portfolio-next/README.md

   </a>
 </p>

-> A portfolio application developed using Next.JS and Firebase that makes use of Static Site Generation with Incremental Site Regeneration.
+> A portfolio application developed using Next.JS and Contentful that makes use of Static Site Generation with Incremental Site Regeneration.
 Displays my Projects, Blogs, Talks and other professional details.

 ### 🏠 [Homepage](https://github.com/neelanjan00/portfolio-next)